Ultimatum: Requirement for military action

 An ultimatum may also serve to provide legitimacy for military action.
-During the July Crisis, Austria-Hungary sent a Ten point ultimatum to Serbia in response the Assassination of Archduke Franz Ferdinand, with the most contentious point being for Serbia to ”Accept representatives of the Austro-Hungarian government for the suppression of subversive movements”.
-The Ultimatum was controversial among other European powers, with the Russian foreign minister saying that no state could accept such demands without “committing suicide.”
-Serbia refused to accept all ten demands, and on July 28th, 1914, Austria-Hungary would declare war on Serbia, beginning the First world war.
+During the July Crisis, Austria-Hungary sent a Ten point ultimatum to Serbia in response to the Assassination of Archduke Franz Ferdinand, with the most contentious point being for Serbia to "Accept representatives of the Austro-Hungarian government for the suppression of subversive movements".
+The Ultimatum was controversial among other European powers, with the Russian foreign minister saying that no state could accept such demands without "committing suicide."
+Serbia refused to accept all ten demands, and on July 28, 1914, Austria-Hungary would declare war on Serbia, beginning the First World War.

 International law

 The Hague Convention relevant to the Opening of Hostilities of 18 October 1907, provides as follows:

 As reasons for a declaration of war are necessarily in the nature of an ultimatum, the ultimatum may now be regarded as an indispensable formality precedent to the outbreak of hostilities.

 Another Hague convention of the same date respecting the limitation of the employment of force for the recovery of contract debts provides as follows:

-This undertaking, however, is not applicable when the debtor state refuses or neglects to reply to an offer of arbitration or, "after accepting the offer, renders the settlement of the compromis impossible, or, after the arbitration, fails to comply with the award."
+This undertaking, however, is not applicable when the debtor state refuses or neglects to reply to an offer of arbitration or, "after accepting the offer, renders the settlement of the compromise impossible, or, after the arbitration, fails to comply with the award."

-Under this convention, in the cases to which it relates, the alternative of the ultimatum is ipso facto arbitration, and it is only when the conditions of the convention have been set at naught that other measures may be employed.
+Under this convention, in the cases that it relates, the alternative of the ultimatum is ipso facto arbitration, and it is only when the conditions of the convention have been set at naught that other measures may be employed.